FaultyTwo/LTC6904/README.md

 For more technical details, please refer to the [datasheet.](https://www.analog.com/media/en/technical-documentation/data-sheets/69034fe.pdf)

 ## How To Use The Library
 Since LTC6904 only has two I2C addresses.
-To create an object, just use Boolean in the constructor like this:
+To create an object, just use Boolean in the constructor method like this:
 ```C
 LTC6904 clk(0); //0x16
 LTC6904 clk2(1); //0x17